gerhard-h/qmk_firmware/keyboards/planck/keymaps/autosymbol2/readme.md

 ## todo Custom Caps Lock

-todo lets try to disable capslock on layer switch
+done lets try to disable capslock on layer switch

-todo switching to layer 3 with default layer=_LNAV should go to _L0
+done switching to layer 3 with default layer=_LNAV should go to _L0

 The only good thing about Capslock is that you can shitf to get lower case again
 2x tap OSM will not do that